 Servicemembers Civil Relief Act and the Military Lending Act Explained

 But wait, there’s more!
 Earlier I mentioned how you need to get over the mental block of paying annual fees for credit cards because the benefits will outweigh the cost.
-Well, turns out Uncle Sam gave you an out in exchange for serving this great country.
-Two outs, actually, called the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA).
+Well, it turns out if you are an active-duty servicemember Uncle Sam gave you some benefits in exchange for serving this great country.
+The two acts that will get your credit card annual fees waived are called the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA).

-Times were good, AMEX accounts were fruitful, Chase was a roll of the dice, and then Uncle Sam said: “We can do better.”
-Enter the Military Lending Act.
-The MLA was a bill passed around 2008 or something but didn’t take effect for banks until Oct of 2017.
+The MLA was a bill passed around 2008 or something but didn’t take effect for banks until Oct 2017.
 It’s a very very loosely written bill that in essence states banks cannot charge military members more than 36% interest on any sort of debt to include all the fees associated with debt-bearing accounts.
 Now, that may seem like a huge amount of interest but what happens when you have a credit card with a $450 annual fee and you only have a $1 charge on it?
 According to the MLA (we think, again it’s open to some serious interpretation) that’s a 450% interest charge.